makara-filip/ts-messenger-api/README.md

 # ts-messenger-api

- The unofficial API for FB Messenger communication
+An unofficial API for FB Messenger communication.